China Center of Adoption Affairs: Eight missions of the CCAA

-Adoption to other countries
+International adoption

 In 2005, China had agreements with the following 16 nations for inter-country adoption: United States, Canada, United Kingdom, France, Spain, the Netherlands, Belgium, Denmark, Norway, Sweden, Finland, Iceland, Ireland, Australia, New Zealand, and Singapore.

 After the United States, Spain is the country that adopts the most children from China.
 In 2005, over 2,700 children were adopted by Spanish families.
+Families in Australia and Canada were also frequent adopters.

+United States

-Like the United States, families in Australia, Canada, and Spain adopt more children from China than from any other country.
+The United States was the number one destination for children adopted abroad, and between 2000 and 2006, U.S. residents adopted more children from China than any other country.